See the BWCA on a Stand Up Paddleboard

 An “Untraditional” Way to Explore the BWCA

-The joys of being in the Boundary Water is hard to match.
+The joys of being in the Boundary Waters is hard to match.
 I’ve paddleboarded all over the United States, but I keep finding myself wanting to go back to the Boundary Waters, and after eight stand up paddleboard trips over the past few years, I consider the BWCA my home away from home.
 These trips keep getting bigger and include everything from big lakes, short and long portages, mixed in with breathtaking views, side hike, bluffs to climb, and waterfalls to chase.
 Oh and all the amazing animals flying, hopping, and swimming all over.

 It’s a magical place to experience and seeing it all on a stand up paddleboard (SUP) is definitely my favorite way to go too.
 Hopefully I can convince you to try it too!